Many teens and young adults aren’t concerned with learning how to quit vaping until they understand the benefits of quitting vaping.

 5. Improved Sense of Smell and Taste

-After two days of not using a Juul or other brands of electronic cigarettes, which can dull some of the senses, most people will likely realize they have an improved sense of smell, and more importantly, food will taste better than before they decided to quite.
+After two days of not using a Juul or other brands of electronic cigarettes, which can dull some of the senses, most people will likely realize they have an improved sense of smell, and more importantly, food will taste better than before they decided to quit.

 6. Reduced Risk of Heart Attack